offlineric/Fleche/README.md

 * And the [toolbar autohide](https://addons.mozilla.org/en-US/firefox/addon/fullscreen-toolbar-hover) extension.
 * Also designed to have the home button directly before the urlbar otherwise those will look strange.

+### Tooltips titles variant
+* Should be the same as autohiding.

 ## Notes
 * This theme is not complete yet, and still has bugs.
-If you find any, please feel free to fix them yourself ;)
+If you find any, please feel free to fix them yourself ;) and send me your patches.
 * To resize history or various other panels you have to remove the last line of the style (#splitter {display none})